STAND. COM. REP. NO. 601

 State of Hawaii

-Your Committees on Public Safety, Intergovernmental, and Military Affairs and Judiciary, to which was referred S.B.
-No. 557 entitled:
+Your Committee on Government Reform, to which was referred H.B.
+No. 672 entitled:

-"A BILL FOR AN ACT RELATING TO LAW ENFORCEMENT,"
+"A BILL FOR AN ACT RELATING TO THE STATE ETHICS CODE,"

-As affirmed by the records of votes of the members of your Committees on Public Safety, Intergovernmental, and Military Affairs and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 557 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Government Reform that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 672, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 672, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.

 Respectfully submitted on behalf of the members of the Committee on Government Reform,